-You may place your order by whichever method you find most convenient: you may use the ASW Order Form on our web site, send it via E-mail to firstname.lastname@example.org, forward it by fax to (508) 833-3760, call it in via telephone to (508) 833-3979, or send it via snail mail to Antique Sound Workshop at 70 Lakewood Drive, Plymouth, MA, 02360-1921.
-We do ask that orders for sheet music, accessories, and/or plastic recorders be placed using our ASW Order Form, so that we may process your order as quickly and efficiently as possible.
-Please also note that orders which combine instruments and sheet music (other than the recommended publications listed in our ASW Information Bulletin) may well be delayed in delivery if the music has to be obtained on special order.
+You may place your order by whichever method you find most convenient: you may use the ASW Order Form on our web site, send it via E-mail to sales(at)aswltd.com, forward it by fax to (508) 833-3760, call it in via telephone to (508) 833-3979, or send it via snail mail to Antique Sound Workshop at 70 Lakewood Drive, Plymouth, MA, 02360-1921.
+However, all orders paid for by credit card must be placed using our on-line ASW Order Form, in order to meet VISA and MasterCard requirements.
+We also ask that all orders for sheet music, accessories, and/or plastic recorders, regardless of payment method, be placed on-line using our ASW Order Form, so that we may process your order as quickly and efficiently as possible.

 Please enclose payment by check or money order in full with your order or else authorize us to bill your credit or debit card; we accept VISA, MasterCard, Discover, Diners Club, JCB, and American Express.
+We are not able to accept payment by Pay Pal.
 Massachusetts residents please add 6.25% state sales tax.
 Our minimum order is $25.00.
-We pay for packing, shipping via UPS Ground Service, and insurance costs on all domestic orders over $200.
-Domestic orders less than $200 and all international orders will be assessed a $1.00 packing charge plus shipping at actual cost.
+We pay for packing, shipping via UPS Ground Service, and insurance costs on all domestic orders over $500.
+Domestic orders less than $500 and all international orders are charged for shipping at actual cost -- we do not pad shipping charges nor make rough guesstimates.
 We accept purchase orders from educational institutions, but will add packing, shipping, and insurance costs to the invoice if the order is not prepaid.
 We offer a special no-cost ASW Layaway Plan (25% down, balance within four months) to permit our customers to take advantage of special sales and budget the purchase of more expensive items.

 We attempt to keep all of the prices listed on our web site current.
 However, all of our prices are subject to change without notice; and, given the unpredictable nature of the foreign exchange market, many prices are valid for only a few weeks or months.
 Please check for current prices before placing your order.
 Special sale prices advertised on our web site are valid only for specific periods of time.
 We regret that exceptions to the specific terms of each sale, in fairness to all of our customers, are not possible and ask for your understanding and cooperation in this regard.
 For our complete sales, return, and warranty policies, please read ASW Terms of Sale.